makeboom/bitshokaGamma/readme.md

 ```
 Open Source is Intrinsic to Bitcoin
 ```
-# The bitaxeGamma
+# The bishokaGamma
-bitaxe is a fully open source Bitcoin ASIC miner aimed at decentralizing mining. bitaxeGamma is the 5th major revision of the bitaxe that now includes the BM1370 ASIC from the Antminer S21 Pro
+The bitshoka gamma is a fork of the reference bitaxe gamma 601 design.
+It is  electrically identical with only some mechanical and graphical changes.

 ![bitaxeUltra assembled](doc/gamma.png)